prashantkhurana/my-website/content/blog/learning-how-to-learn-2/index.md

 # Chunks

 A chunk is a logical part of a big picture.
 Think of a book chapter as a chunk.
 Each chapter of a book keeps the larger picture in mind while being focussed on the particular aspect of the picture in it.
-Our mind similarly works with chunks while we are learning a new subject.
+Our mind works similarly.

 ## How to form a chunk

 Lets take the example of learning soccer.
 At first we will learn few techniques and practice them individually.
 For example running with the ball and dribbling it.
 Each technique is a chunk.
-Sooner than you know, our mind would have combined related techniques and we can dribble and run at the same time.
+Sooner than you know, our mind would have combined the related techniques and we can dribble and run at the same time.
 This is our mind combining chunks to form big ones.

 Focus is important to form a chunk.
 So try to stay away from noise like television, internet etc. At the same time, stress is harmful and our brain has difficulty forming chunks while stressed.